 The interactive models of communication is an advanced model than the linear models of communication.
 As the name of the communication model suggests, the communication process involves both sender and receiver.
 Unlike linear models of communication, feedback is sent to acknowledge the message received.

-The role of the sender and receiver keeps on changing as the communication proceeds.
+The role of the sender and receiver keeps on changing as the oldest communication model proceeds.
 Because communication takes place in both directions, communication in the interactive communication models is also known as a two-way communication process.

 In this communication model, the focus is on the interaction between the sender and the receiver and not on the message sent or received.